 GWR coach livery 1912–1922

-In 1912, the colour was again changed to the rather more elegant crimson lake livery seen here, which was carried until July 1922.
-The official name for the 1912 colour was 'Lake 1912'.
-The war years did mean that repaints were often postponed, or in some cases replaced with whatever brown paint was at hand.
+There was a feeling the all-brown livery introduced in 1908 had been a little too austere, so in 1912 the body colour was changed to a slightly warmer crimson lake colour, which was carried until July 1922.
+The official name for this colour was 'Lake 1912'.
+The war years meant repaints were often postponed, or in some cases replaced with whatever brown paint was at hand.
 These austerity measures do not however seem to have been as widely applied as was the case during WWII.

-The crimson lake colour covered the entire sides, including the window bolections and droplights.
+The crimson lake colour covered the entire sides, including the window bolections, droplights and mouldings.
 Lining was in gold.
 Ends were all black, but the handrails to the roof were in crimson lake.
-As illustrated in the photo above, the lining continued much as before – as did the garter crest and separate coat of arms on the sides.
-Lettering included "GWR" in the side panel above the garter crest.
+As illustrated in the photo above, the 7/16" gold lining continued much as before – as did the garter crest and separate crests on the sides.
+Lettering included a single 'G W R' in the side panel above the garter crest.

 Roofs were white, with a 2" black border at the roof ends.
 Destination board brackets were red.